robotlegs/robotlegs-demo-TodoList/README.md

 	ant test

 This will compile the code and execute the test runner.
 It also outputs a JUnit report to a deploy folder.
+Should be noted that you may need to change the path to your Flex SDK, which can be done by changing the *FLEX_HOME* property in the [build/build.properties](https://github.com/peterkeating/todolist-example/blob/master/build/build.properties).

 ## Feedback or Questions